-The minimum initial investment in the Trust is currently £100,000.
-The minimum value of Units in the Trust which may be the subject of any one sale or purchase is £100,000.
-However, no Units will be bought back if a holder wishes to redeem less than his entire holding if the redemption would mean that the holder is left holding Units of a value less than £100,000.
+The minimum initial investment in the Trust is currently $\pounds 100,000$.
+The minimum value of Units in the Trust which may be the subject of any one sale or purchase is $\pounds 100,000$.
+However, no Units will be bought back if a holder wishes to redeem less than their entire holding if the redemption would mean that the holder is left holding Units of a value less than $\pm 100,000$.
 The Manager may waive these limits at its discretion.